Acute lymphoblastic leukaemia (ALL)

 We have more information about looking after yourself during treatment and recovery.

-You will have regular blood tests to check your general health and the number of normal cells in the blood.
-Depending on the treatment you had, you may also have bone marrow samples taken to check for signs of leukaemia.
-Sometimes you may need other tests such as x-rays or scans.
+You will have regular blood tests to check the number of normal cells in your blood.
+You may also have bone marrow samples taken to check for signs of leukaemia.
+Sometimes you may need other tests, such as x-rays or scans.

 Many people find that they get very anxious before these appointments.
 This is normal.
 It may help to get support from family and friends.

 If you have any problems, or notice any new symptoms between appointments, talk to your doctor or specialist nurse as soon as possible.
 Do not wait for your next appointment.